qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

-Q=term A+ term B + term C + term D + term E
+Q = term A + term B + term C + term D + term E

-diabtic.f is a Fortran code to calcualte Q.  more informaiton of the calcaultion procedue are commented in the code
+diabatic.term3.f is a Fortran code to calcualte Q.
+More information on the calculation procedure is provided in the code comments

-list.f is a Fortan code to calcualte linear trend , whci extneve used in our study
+list.f is used to calculate linear trends, which were extensively used in our study.

+Reference
+Nigam, S., C. Chung, and E. DeWeaver, 2000: ENSO Diabatic Heating in ECMWF and NCEP–NCAR Reanalyses, and NCAR CCM3 Simulation.
+J. Climate, 13, 3152–3171,